ra101/command-line-portal/README.md

-## 〈 RA 〉's CLI!
+## 〈 RA 〉's Console!

-An interactive `cli ` that allows you to learn about me by navigating around a terminal emulator.
+An interactive `console` that allows you to learn about me by navigating around a terminal emulator.

 Built with JavaScript & less.